TashaStenner/Ship-Destroyer/README.md

-if mothership dies first end game -- done show alert when game ends -- done remove from array if dead - done create a reset button to restart game
+if mothership dies first end game -- done show alert when game ends -- done remove from array if dead - done create a reset button to restart game -- done host site -- done

-host site
 MAX 150 LINES OF CODE!!
-ALL IN HTML
+ALL IN HTML -- done

+// REFACTOR //

+use for loop to create the amount of invaders throw them into empty array update all aliens everytime a score has been changed when mothership dies print dead on all other ships style

 //brief//